 - Each UE connected via the MBSR may have different serving AMFs e.g., due to slicing and individual PDU sessions/QoS service flows configured.
 UE context handling and path switching would be handled per each individual UE.

-Editor's note: The above interim conclusion and support of group mobility are subject to feedback of RAN WGs and will be revisited as per the feedback.
+Editor's note: The group mobility are subject to RAN Rel-18 study.

-Editor's note: Regarding the alternatives assuming MBSR operates with dedicated TAC(s), it is subject to the feedback of RAN WGs.

 Editor's note: For UEs in RRC-Connected/CM-Connected state via an MBSR, whether and how to guarantee UE’s service continuity is subject to the IAB full migration/mobility in the RAN Rel-18 study.

-Editor's note: The alternatives assuming MBSR operates with dedicated TAC(s) or TAC from Donor are subject to the feedback of RAN WGs.

 * * * * End of changes * * * *